-- (i) Evaluation generates information to improve knowledge.
+- (i) Evaluation generates information to improve knowledge and to generate insight.
 By doing this, evaluation of health information systems will ensure effective current health information systems, and contribute to better future ones.
 Since practicing medicine is an information intensive activity, a better health information system may also lead to an improved quality of care.
-This also implies that, except for research purposes, evaluation of ICT in health care only has a value within a contextual information need, i.e. there has to be a question to be answered (e.g. on design, procurement, development or routine operation of a HIS). - (ii) Evaluation supports reflective practice.
+This also implies that evaluation of ICT in health care only has a value when there is a purpose, i.e. there has to be a question to be answered (e.g. improvement of knowledge and generation of insight from a scientific perspective, or making informed decisions about design, procurement, development or routine operation of a HIS). - (ii) Evaluation supports reflective practice.
 Every successful organisation and conscientious practitioner evaluates the outcome of their decisions to see whether the intended goals are obtained.
 Evaluation of health information systems supports the continuous monitoring, review, and adjustment of their planning, development, implementation, and/or operation.
-Evaluations also support reflective practice in health informatics in general, enabling the emergence of an evidence-based health informatics profession.

-- (iii) Evaluation is a challenging endeavour.
+Evaluations also support reflective practice in health informatics in general, enabling the emergence of an evidence-based health informatics profession. - (iii) Evaluation is a challenging endeavour.
 Many actors in a health organisation are affected by ICT.
-Hence, various viewpoints and aspects that can be considered in an evaluation.
-In addition, the organisational, economic and legal environment in which the health information system has to operate is in a constant change.
+Hence, various viewpoints and aspects can be considered in an evaluation.
+In addition, the organisational, economic, and legal environment in which the health information system has to operate is in a constant change.
 To complicate issues further, technological developments enable functionalities that could not have been foreseen when the information system was planned.
-Evaluation of health information systems therefore has the challenging task of selecting an adequate methodology to derive valid and timely answers to given questions despite the continuously changing conditions. - (iv) Evaluation is not free.
-Proper evaluations require skills and resources which need to be planned, procured, and applied; in return the results of evaluation should be anticipated to have added value.
-This added value need not to be of monetary nature, but can also be of a functional, psychological or social type as well as in terms of the value of the knowledge gained.
+Evaluation of health information systems therefore has the challenging task of selecting an adequate methodology to derive valid and timely answers to given questions despite the continuously changing conditions. - (iv)Evaluation is not free.
+Proper evaluations require skills and resources, which need to be planned, procured, and applied; in return the results of evaluation should be anticipated to have added value.
+This added value need not to be of monetary nature, but can also be of a functional, psychological, or social type as well as in terms of the value of the knowledge gained.